JanHendrikVanHeusden/Kute/md/howto/kute-exception-handling.md

   }
   ```
   Kotlin's reflection can't handle these.
 Instead of the expected output, you may get something like `MyClass@b2c9a9c`.
-  > The equivalent in Kotlin is handled properly, though.
+  > The equivalent in Kotlin, with "method-local classes", does not cause issues; it yields normal, expected output.

 * **Uninitialized `lateinit` properties**<br>
   Resolving the value of an uninitialized `lateinit` property causes an `UninitializedPropertyAccessException`<br>